NataliaVelasquez18/Weather-analysis-with-SQLAlchemy-and-SQLite/README.md

 Note: In this project in order to store our data, we will be using **SQLite** over **PostgreSQL** because according to our business case, SQLite is useful for testing and small apps that do not requiere expansion.
 On the other hand, PostgreSQL is recommended when data integrity and reliability is highly concerned and to maintain complex databases without limitations.

+### Executive Summary

+* The weather conditions of the island have tested favorable.
+We have observed mostly warm days and few days with rain even in the winter months so we advise to invest in the project.

 ## Getting Started